Russia Sentences Navalny Lawyers to Years Behind Bars

 Passing letters and messages through lawyers is a normal practice in Russian prisons.

-The Netherlands said that pursuing the lawyers marked a “new low point in the already dire human rights situation” in Russia.
-Germany said that “even those meant to defend others before the law face harsh persecution.”
+“This is yet another example of the persecution of defense lawyers by the Kremlin in its effort to undermine human rights, subvert the rule of law and suppress dissent,” US State Department spokesman Matthew Miller said in a statement.

-Britain’s foreign minister David Lammy posted on X: “Nearly a year on from Navalny’s death, the Russian authorities continue to crush any dissent...”
+France’s foreign ministry called the court ruling “yet another act of intimidation against the legal profession as a whole”, while Germany said that “even those meant to defend others before the law face harsh persecution”.

-“The UK and our partners are clear: the Kremlin must release all political prisoners.”
+Britain’s foreign minister David Lammy called on the Kremlin to “release all political prisoners”.

-The men were sentenced after a closed-door trial in the town of Petushki – a town about 115 kilometers (72 miles) east of Moscow – near the Pokrov prison where Navalny was held before he was moved to a remote colony above the Arctic Circle.
+The lawyers were sentenced after a closed-door trial in Petushki -- about 115 kilometres (70 miles) east of Moscow -- near the Pokrov prison where Navalny was held before he was moved to a remote colony above the Arctic Circle.

 It said this allowed Navalny to plan “crimes with an extremist character” from his maximum-security prison.

-In his messages to the outside world, Navalny denounced the Kremlin’s invasion of Ukraine as “criminal” and told supporters “not to give up.”
+In his messages, Navalny denounced the Kremlin’s Ukraine offensive as “criminal” and told supporters “not to give up”.

-Navalny was himself a lawyer and was known for his tongue-and-cheek speeches in court, attempts to sue officials and long legal tirades defying prosecutors.
+Navalny was himself a lawyer and was known for his sardonic speeches in court, attempts to sue officials and long legal tirades defying prosecutors.

 He had denounced the arrest of his lawyers in October 2023 as an attempt to further isolate him.